 Determine the amount of monthly nonexempt income using calendar months.
 Monthly nonexempt income minus allowable deductions is countable monthly income, which is compared to the income standard for the size of the Eligibility Determination Group (EDG).

-FHPs and the ACA Adult program use Modified Adjusted Gross Income (MAGI) budgeting methodology.
+FHPs, ACA Adult, and the Family Planning program use Modified Adjusted Gross Income (MAGI) budgeting methodology.
 See PM 08-03-00 for policy regarding countable income for under MAGI budgeting.

 Medical eligibility for persons living in the community is determined in whole dollar amounts only.
 Drop cents from each amount during the Medical eligibility calculation.
 This includes dropping cents from: